ExWeiv/weiv-data/app/README.md

 export async function testFunction() {
   try {
     const item = await weivData.get("<databaseName>/<collectionName>", itemId, options);
-    /* You can access to collections in different databases same as how you access Wix App collections using wixData. */
+    /* You can access to collections in different databases same as how you access Wix App collections using wix-data. */

     const updated = await weivData.update("<databaseName>/<collectionName>", item, options);
-    /* Same syntax with wixData when you use update function. */
+    /* Same syntax with wix-data when you use update function. */

     return { item, updated };
   } catch (err) {